 The Plan is exposed to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when due or requested.
 The Plan's greatest concentration of credit risk is in its fixed income securities.
 The fair value of the fixed income securities includes consideration of the creditworthiness of the debt issuer.

-All transactions in listed securities are settled or paid for upon delivery using approved brokers.
-The risk of default is considered minimal, as payment is made on a purchase once the securities have been received from the broker.
-For sales transactions, the securities are released once the broker has made payment.
+All transactions in listed securities are settled or paid for upon delivery using by our custodian.
+The risk of default is considered minimal, as payment is made on a purchase once the securities have been received.
+For sales transactions, the securities are released once payment has been made.